jwnukoski/youtube-subscribers/README.md

 "UCWjmAUHmajb1-eo5WKk_22A" would be the channel ID

 # Starting
-You will first need to add a Google API key credentials to server/youtube_api.js.
+You will first need to add Google API credentials to server/youtube_api.js.
 You can simply rename or copy server/youtube_api_example.js and update the key variable.
 See: https://console.developers.google.com/apis/credentials